TimHanewich/PACHI/readme.md

 Your task is: Add contact record with name 'Tim Hanewich', email 'timhanewich@email.com', and phone number 9417774321.
 ```

-Above you'll notice that after the first decison is made, we then append a continuous list of **every decision** the model is making and that we execute.
+Above you'll notice that after the first decision is made, we then append a continuous list of **every decision** the model is making and that we execute.
 This allows the model to have context as to what it has already done which is very important for it being able to know it has completed its task.

 ### Step 8: Repeat Steps 4-7 Until the Task is Complete
 We repeat steps 4-7 until the LLM finally indicates the task that it was assigned to do is complete using the `action: complete` output.